alancapellao/form/README.md

 # Form

+A registration form is an essential tool used by organizations to collect information from individuals.

-Form developed with PHP and MySQL.
+The back-end was developed with PHP and MySQL.

+On the front-end I used HTML and CSS and jQuery for the mask.

 <h3> index.php </h3>